Naoghuman/lib-logger/README.md

 Download<a name="Download" />
 ---

-Current `version` is `0.5.1`.
+Current `version` is `0.6.0`.
 Main points in this release are:
-* This is a minor update.
+* This is a mayor update.
+* Add new `DefaultLoggerValidator for stability purpose.
-* Update the UML diagram.
+* Remove the deprecated content.
-* Update the JavaDoc.
+* Update the documentation to fit the new version.

 **Maven coordinates**
 In context from a [Maven] project you can use following maven coordinates: